Parliament of Finland: Members of the Parliament

 Members of the Parliament are not employees and cannot voluntarily resign or be laid off.
 They can be granted leave or dismissal only with the consent of the Parliament.
 Members of the Parliament enjoy parliamentary immunity.
 Without the parliament's approval, members may not be prosecuted for anything they say in session or otherwise do in the course of parliamentary proceedings.
 MPs may not be prevented from carrying out their work as members of parliament.
 They may be charged with crimes they have committed in office only if the parliament gives a permission to that end with a majority of five-sixths of given votes.
 For other crimes, they may be arrested or imprisoned only for crimes which carry a minimum punishment of six months in prison, unless the parliament gives permission to arrest the member.

-The members receive a monthly taxable remuneration (palkkio) of 6,407 €.
-Those who have served for 12 years or longer receive 6,887 €.
-It is not legally a salary.
-In addition, all MPs automatically receive 986.81 € as tax-free compensation of expenses, which can be increased up to 1,809.15 € with receipts.
+The members receive a monthly taxable remuneration (palkkio) of 7,137 €, which is raised to 7,494 € after four years of service and to 7,993 € after twelve years.
+It is legally a salary, with the exception that the remuneration is not subject to the unemployment insurance fee—as they not covered by the unemployment benefit system that is funded by the fees.
+In addition, all MPs automatically receive a tax-free compensation of expenses between 987 € and 1,809 € depending on the location of ones home.
 MPs from districts far from Helsinki can thus receive compensation for a second apartment in Helsinki.
 MPs may travel for free within the country by train, bus, or plane for purposes related to legislative work.
-Within Greater Helsinki, they may freely use taxis.
-Eduskunta is responsible for its own finances and the Minister of Finance is obliged to include their proposal to the state budget as is regardless of his own opinion.
+Within the Helsinki metropolitan area, they may freely use taxis.
+Eduskunta is responsible for its own finances and the Minister of Finance is obliged to include their proposal to the state budget as is regardless of their own opinion.

 MPs are aided in their work by personal assistants, although there are fewer assistants than MPs and not every MP has one.
 Assistants are formally employed by the Parliamentary Office, but can be selected and directed by the MP.